-- You don't need to broadcast your SSID (WLAN identifier), but the standard says you should. - It's simple to configure an AP to recognise only a small set of 802.11 MAC addresses - but then your packets are not encrypted, so "Eve" can monitor them. - WEP is better than nothing. - WPA is better. - WPA2 is even better. - If you do none of these things, your neighbours will borrow your bandwidth.
+- You don't need to broadcast your SSID (WLAN identifier), but the standard says you should. - It's simple to configure an AP to recognise only a small set of 802.11 MAC addresses - but then your packets are not encrypted, so "Eve" can monitor them. - WEP is better than nothing, but you really shouldn't trust it. - · WPA is better. - · WPA2 is even better. - If you do none of these things, your neighbours will borrow your bandwidth and may intercept your data.